Roof Repair in Greenland, NH

 What You're Actually Getting When We Fix Your Roof

-We also handle emergency repairs when storms cause immediate damage.
-If a tree branch punches through your roof or high winds tear off a section of shingles, we can get there within 24 to 48 hours to tarp the area and prevent further water damage while we line up the full repair.
-That quick response can be the difference between a straightforward fix and discovering mold growth in your walls three months later.
+We also take care of emergency repairs when a bad storm hits.
+If a tree branch goes through the roof or the wind takes off a chunk of shingles, we can usually get out there in 24 to 48 hours to throw a tarp over it.
+That stops the water from pouring in while we plan the full repair.
+Getting the hole covered fast is usually the difference between a basic patch job and finding mold in your drywall a few months down the road.

 How do I know if I need roof repair or a full replacement?